 Just about 10% of American adults suffer from depression, according to the Centers for Disease Control and Prevention.
 There are many different types of drugs and ways to help with depression.
 One method is called hydrotherapy.

 Hydrotherapy is taking a cold shower for about up to 5 minutes, 2 to 3 times per week.
 This study was shown to relieve the symptoms of depression.

-It is said that cold showers act as a gentle electroshock therapy for people suffering from depression.
-This is caused when the cold water hits your body it sends any electrical impulses to your brain to increase alertness, clarity, and your energy levels.
+It is said that cold showers act as gentle electroshock therapy for people suffering from depression.
+This is caused when the cold water hits your body it sends any electrical impulses to your brain to increase alertness, clarity, and energy levels.

 Helps Burn Fat